huggingface/lighteval/docs/source/adding_new_metric.md

 )
 ```

-And to end with the following, so that it adds your metric to our metrics list
+To finish, add the following, so that it adds your metric to our metrics list
 when loaded as a module.

 ```python